BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Experiments

 \subsection{Implementation Details}

-\textbf{Image Processing and Mapping.} We resize and central crop RGB images to $224\times224$, and use ViT-B/16-CLIP~\cite{radford2021learning} to extract grid features and view features.
-The scale of grid features is $14\times14$ (outputs before the MLP head of ViT), and we downsize depth images into the same scale.
-The depth images and extra semantic annotations used in MSI are obtained in Habitat Simulator~\cite{savva2019habitat}.
+\nbf{Image Processing and Mapping} We resize and central crop RGB images to $224\times224$.
+Following~\cite{shen2021much,li2022envedit}, we use ViT-B/16-CLIP~\cite{radford2021learning} to extract visual features.
+The scale of grid visual features $\mathbf{V}_{t}^{g}$ is $14\times14$ (outputs before the MLP head of ViT).
 We set the metric map scale as $21 \times 21$, and each cell represents a square region with a side length of 0.5m (the entire map is thus $10.5m \times 10.5m$).

-\textbf{Model Architecture.} Hyperparameters of our model are the same with LXMERT~\cite{tan2019lxmert} (\eg the hidden layer size is 768).
-In the pre-training stage, we use pre-trained LXMERT for initialization on R2R and REVERIE datasets, and pre-trained RoBerta~\cite{liu2019roberta} is used for the multilingual RxR dataset.
+\nbf{Model Configuration} Following~\cite{hong2021vln,chen2022think}, we set the layers' number of the text encoder, and the two map encoders as 9, 4, 4.
+Other hyperparameters are the same as LXMERT~\cite{tan2019lxmert} (\eg the hidden layer size is 768).
+In the pre-training stage, we use pre-trained LXMERT for initialization on R2R, R2R-CE, and REVERIE datasets, and pre-trained RoBerta~\cite{liu2019roberta} is used for the multilingual RxR dataset.
 REVERIE provides additional object annotations for the final object grounding task, and BEVBert adaptation to this dataset is presented in the appendix.

-\textbf{Training Details.} For all datasets, we first offline pre-train BEVBert with batch size 64 for 100k iterations using 4 NVIDIA Tesla A100 GPUs ($\sim$10 hours).
-We use the Prevalent~\cite{hao2020towards}, RxR-Markey~\cite{wang2022less} and REVERIE-Spk~\cite{chen2022think} synthetic instructions as data augmentation on R2R, RxR and REVERIE respectively.
-We choose a pre-trained model with the best zero-shot performance (\eg, SR + SPL on R2R, SR + NDTW on RxR, SR + RGS on REVERIE) as initialization for downstream fine-tuning.
-Then, we use alternative `teacher-forcing' and `student-forcing' to online fine-tune the model in the simulator, with batch size 16 for 40k iterations on 4 NVIDIA Tesla A100 GPUs ($\sim$20 hours).
+\nbf{Training Details} The trainable modules in our model include the pano encoder in \S~\ref{sec:map}, the text encoder, and the two map encoders.
+For all datasets, we first offline pre-train BEVBert with batch size 64 for 100k iterations using 4 NVIDIA Tesla A100 GPUs ($\sim$10 hours).
+We use the Prevalent~\cite{hao2020towards}, RxR-Markey~\cite{wang2022less} and REVERIE-Spk~\cite{chen2022think} synthetic instructions as data augmentation on R2R/R2R-CE, RxR and REVERIE respectively.
+We choose a pre-trained model with the best zero-shot performance (\eg, \texttt{SR} + \texttt{SPL} on R2R/R2R-CE, \texttt{SR} + \texttt{NDTW} on RxR, \texttt{SR} + \texttt{RGS} on REVERIE) as initialization for downstream fine-tuning.
+Then, we use alternative teacher-forcing and student-forcing to online fine-tune the model in the simulator, with batch size 16 for 40k iterations on 4 NVIDIA Tesla A100 GPUs ($\sim$20 hours).
 The best iterations are selected by best performance on validation unseen splits.
-More details are in the appendix.